wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 In this task, you'll create a resource group to house your other Azure components.
 For more information, see [Manage Azure Resource Manager resource groups by using the Azure portal](/azure/azure-resource-manager/management/manage-resource-groups-portal/?azure-portal=true).

-1. Use an In-private or Incognito window and go to the [Microsoft Azure portal](https://portal.azure.com/?azure-portal=true).
+1. Using a InPrivate or Incognito window, go to the [Microsoft Azure portal](https://portal.azure.com/?azure-portal=true).

 1. In the search box, search for and select **Resource groups**.